Islandora/documentation/docs/user-documentation/glossary.md

 Software (usually PHP, JavaScript, and/or CSS) that extends site features and adds functionality.
 Drupal modules conform to a specific structure allowing them to integrate with the Drupal architecture.

 ## Node
-A node is any piece of individual content, such as a page, poll, article, forum topic, or a blog entry.
+A node is any piece of individual content, such as a page, article, forum topic, or a blog entry.
 All content on a Drupal website is stored and treated as "nodes".
 For information about nodes specific to Islandora, see "Resource Node."

 ## Open Source
 Open source describes a method of software development that promotes access to the end product's source code.
 Islandora is an open source product with an active development community, operating under the GPL license (2.0) for Drupal components and the MIT license for non-Drupal components.